-Building Products: Exterior Cladding Matt Aro, Natural Resources Research Institute performance targets for small-diameter and traditionally underutilized species, including balsam fir, eastern hemlock, white ash, red maple, and yellow poplar.
+Building Products: Exterior Cladding

+Matt Aro, Natural Resources Research Institute

+Mr. Aro presented work on the development and commercialization of Thermally Modified Timber in North America.
+Thermally Modified Timber (TMT) is made from dimensional lumber treated with heat and a low-oxygen environment to improve its durability, dimensional stability, and moisture holding for outdoor applications.
+Research on this material included establishing performance targets for small-diameter and traditionally underutilized species, including balsam fir, eastern hemlock, white ash, red maple, and yellow poplar.
 Other research focused on improving the colorfast properties of TMT using low-cost treatments and the development of mass timber composites from TMT wood strands for wood-based building materials.